-Once again NUCLIO and IAC (Instituto de Astrofísica de Canárias) join hands to promote another unforgettable Education Adventure in the Canary Islands.
-This year’s main theme will be Exoplanets.
+NUCLIO and IAC (Instituto de Astrofísica de Canarias) join hands to promote another unforgettable Education Adventure in the Canary Islands with a special edition entirely online.
+This year’s main theme will be Exploring Stars and Other Worlds.
 Do you think you can involve your students in real research experiences?
 Could you or one of your students discover a new planet around another star?
 Well, the answer is yes and it is not as hard as you think.
 By introducing innovative learning methodologies, you will be able to deliver curriculum content while bringing research and space exploration much closer to their reality.

 The course is open to teachers of all grade levels and subject domains willing to dive into a real STEAM experience (Science, Technology, Engineering, Arts and Maths).
 We believe that learning improves when students are embedded in interdisciplinary experiences and in environments that seamlessly integrate horizontal (across subject domains) and vertical (across different grade levels) articulation.

-- Visits to: the IAC Instrumentation area, Teide Observatory, with Sun and night sky observing sessions, and Roque de los Muchachos Observatory (optional)
+- Virtual visits to: the IAC Instrumentation area, Teide Observatory, and Roque de los Muchachos Observatory.

-- Lectures by researchers on current topics related to exoplanets and their stars
+- Talks by researchers on current topics related to exoplanets and their stars

 - Innovative Methodologies: Inquiry and project-based learning, interdisciplinary learning, etc.